Free Writing

 Write without stopping.
 See what shows up.

-Essays on what free writing actually does to your thinking, how to start when you have nothing to say, and a free daily reflection delivered to your inbox every morning.
+Essays on what free writing actually does to your thinking, how to start when you have nothing to say, and the free Writer's Field Guide, collected in the book.

 Based on the #1 Bestselling book in Journal Writing & Writing Skills